unicef-drp/GeoSight-OS/docs/src/user/manual/home.md

 ![Home Page](img/home.png)

 The home page is your first destination when opening GeoSight.
-It contains a list of projects to which you have access.
+It contains a banner and a list of projects to which you have access.
 The project home page is organised into these areas:

 ## The Project Gallery